Evoluer House Founder Named L'Oréal Paris Women of Worth

 Who We Are

-The Evoluer House, an innovative and dynamic nonprofit organization, delivers empowerment programs that help girls to envision a future devoid of disadvantages and filled with possibilities.
+The Evoluer House, an innovative and dynamic nonprofit organization, delivers evidence-based empowerment programs that help girls to envision a future devoid of disadvantages and filled with possibilities.
 We are on a mission to help produce strong female leadership in the workforce and in society, by investing in young women and girls and their collective well-being and power.
 The target population is girls of color in Philadelphia aged 13 to 18, who are experiencing a unique set of social and emotional challenges and barriers to success.
-Our research-based curriculums are designed to promote emotional, mental, and social well-being, to equip girls with the tools they need to become college-bound and career-ready, and break the cycle of intergenerational poverty.
+Our curriculums are designed to promote emotional, mental, and social well-being, to equip girls with the tools they need to become college-bound and career-ready, and break the cycle of intergenerational poverty.
 Evoluer House provides a safe community for girls to share experiences and learn both from and alongside one another.

 We held our first personal development program in the summer of 2004 at the Francis Myers Recreation Center with 25 girls.
 We've grown tremendously and have successfully partnered with the Philadelphia Department of Recreation and Camden New Jersey Department of Community Services to operate the program at 28 recreational facilities.
 Our program offerings currently include the Youth Workforce Development and Personal Development Series.